Who We Are

 Amanda is originally from Illinois where she earned a BS in Management at Northern Illinois University and an MS in Sociology at Illinois State University.

 Her passion for volunteerism led Amanda to complete two-terms of service with AmeriCorps working with non-profits in five states.
-Amanda most recently returned from Ukraine where she lived in a small village serving as a Peace Corps volunteer.
+Prior to joining the Chastain Horse Park team, Amanda served as a Peace Corps volunteer in Ukraine.